-^C We fit these two blended lines simultaneously, with a fixed normalization ratio of 0.9.
-Both line profile components were forced to have the same τ and R_o values.
+C We fit these two blended lines simultaneously, with a fixed normalization ratio of 0.9.
+Both line profile components were forced to have the same $\tau$ and $R_o$ values.

-subsection, we report on the sensitivity of our results to the following assumptions and choices: background subtraction; determination of the continuum level; exclusion of portions of the line due to possible blending; inclusion of the weak HEG data; the adopted values of β and v{∞} for the wind; and whether to allow the X-ray volume filling factor to vary with radius (as parameterized by q in $f \propto r^{-q}$ - see Owocki & Cohen (2001)).
+again using the Fe XVII line at 15.014 Å as a test case.
+In this subsection, we report on the sensitivity of our results to the following assumptions and choices: background subtraction; determination of the continuum level; exclusion of portions of the line due to possible blending; inclusion of the weak HEG data; the adopted values of $\beta$ and $v{\infty}$ for the wind; and whether to allow the X-ray volume filling factor to vary with radius (as parameterized by q in $f \propto r^{-q}$ - see Owocki & Cohen (2001)).
 We will very briefly describe those factors that we found to be unimportant, and discuss in more detail those that did make a difference.
 The baseline model fitting we describe here is the modeling described in the previous subsection for the 15.014 Å line, except that we fit only the MEG data (so that we may evaluate the effect of including the HEG data).

-We examined the default background spectra, which were very low, and also experimented with fitting the 15.014 Å line with and without the background subtracted and found almost no difference.
+We examined the default background spectra, which were very weak, and also experimented with fitting the 15.014 Å line with and without the background subtracted and found almost no difference.
 We therefore opt to neglect the background when fitting each of the lines in the spectrum.
 The sensitivity to the continuum fit is a little greater, but still nearly negligible.
 When we changed the continuum level by a factor of two, none of the parameter values changed by more than ten percent.
 Some lines in the spectrum are blended with weaker lines.
 The cleanest way to handle this situation is to exclude the contaminated bins from the modeling.
 To test the effects of this, we eliminated 0.03 Å from the red wing of the 15.014 Å line and refit the data.
 We then repeated this experiment eliminating 0.07 Å - leaving only about two-thirds of the data.
 Even in this second, extreme case, the fit parameters varied by less than ten percent and the confidence regions only expanded slightly.